ATLANTA (AP) — The first study of cigars flavored to taste sweet suggests they're a hit with underage smokers.

-About 1 in 30 middle and high school kids said they smoke the compact, sweet-flavored cigars.
-The percentages rise as kids get older, to nearly 1 in 12 high school seniors, the Centers for Disease Control and Prevention reported.
+The Centers for Disease Control and Prevention reports that about 1 in 30 middle and high school kids say they smoke the compact, candy- or fruit-flavored cigars.
+The percentages rise as kids get older, to nearly 1 in 12 high school seniors.

 The results — based on a 2011 survey of nearly 19,000 students, grades 6 through 12 — were published online Tuesday by the Journal of Adolescent Health.

 There are no restrictions on sales of flavored cigars except in Maine, Maryland, New York City and Providence, R.I.